iwconfig/beetfs/README.rst

-**This plugin has been update with the help of AI to work in Python 3.**
+**This plugin has been updated with the help of AI to work in Python 3.**

 It seems to run just fine.
 However, I have not tested it thoroughly, nor have I reviewed all the code.
 Some parts may be redundant or inefficient, and some comments might be redundant or excessive.
 Blame the AI, not me.